leobezerra/academia/docs/index.md

 <a href="https://scholar.google.com/citations?user=llcIEHIAAAAJ&hl=pt-BR&oi=ao" target="_blank"><img src="https://img.shields.io/badge/-scholar-yellow.svg?logo=googlescholar&style=for-the-badge&logoColor=white"/></a>
 <a href="https://www.researchgate.net/profile/Leonardo-Bezerra-3" target="_blank"><img src="https://img.shields.io/badge/-researchgate-orange.svg?logo=researchgate&style=for-the-badge&logoColor=white"/></a>
 <a href="https://github.com/leobezerra/academia/raw/master/docs/cv.pdf" target="_blank"><img src="https://img.shields.io/badge/-cv-red.svg?logo=adobeacrobatreader&style=for-the-badge"/></a>

-**I am a Lecturer in Sociotechnical & Responsible Artificial Intelligence (AI) / Data Science at the University of Stirling**, which I joined in 2023.
-My research focuses on **assessing and addressing the eco-social-technical effects of AI ecosystems**, and is funded by both the UK and Brazilian governments.

 - **I am part of a research consortium comprising 40 academics from 7 major UK universities**, as well as **25 industry, government, and civil society partners**.
 Our project entitled "_Participatory Harm Auditing Workbenches and Methodologies_" ([PHAWM](https://phawm.org)) was awarded **£3.5 million by [Responsible AI UK](https://rai.uk) to enable end-users and decision-subjects of AI applications to participate in their auditing**.
 The project started in May 2024, has **a total budget of £4 million** and will last for 42 months.